PalakCh/WebTechAssignment/README.md

 # Web Technical Assignment

-This project is a Java Selenium Project.
+This project is a Java Selenium Project

 ## Test Cases
 * TestLogin Functionality - 2TC